 Deficiencies.
 The Credit Union will need to decide whether to release the borrower from any deficiency after the sale.

 Deed in Lieu of Foreclosure.
-The Credit Union may choose to accept a deed from borrower signing over title to the property in exchange for being released from his/her debt.
-The Credit Union will first obtain an appraisal to determine whether the current value makes this an attractive option, and will seek the advice of legal counsel to ensure that the transaction, as well as the documentation, is conducted properly.
+The Credit Union may choose to accept a deed from borrower signing over title to the property in exchange for being released from their debt.
+The Credit Union will first obtain an appraisal to determine whether the current value makes this an attractive option and will seek the advice of legal counsel to ensure that the transaction, as well as the documentation, is conducted properly.
 The mortgage discharge will not be filed until the property is sold.

 Foreclosure.
 As a last resort, the Credit Union will begin the process of foreclosing on the property.
 In doing so, the Credit Union will follow the state foreclosure law, or obtain legal counsel to do so.

+LOAN MODIFICATION DENIALS.
+The Credit Union may determine that the member is not eligible for a loan modification or payment deferral.
+The Credit Union will follow their procedures for providing adverse action notice as required by the applicable regulation (Regulation V which implements the Fair Credit Reporting Act or Regulation B which implements the Equal Credit Opportunity Act), depending on what information was used to determine the denial.

+Regulation B would not require an adverse action notice for denials of requests for loan modifications when the accounts are delinquent and in default.
+As a best practice, the Credit Union will still provide written notice to the member communicating the denial.

+Regulation V would require an adverse action notice when adverse action is taken based in whole or in part on any information in the consumer report (see Policy 11005 – Adverse Action Requirements).

 TAX IMPLICATIONS.
 Some loss mitigation strategies may involve a reduction or forgiveness of principal that may result in additional tax liabilities for the borrower(s).
 The Credit Union will consult with its independent accountant regarding applicable IRS reporting requirements.
 The Credit Union will also encourage borrowers to consult with a tax advisor regarding the tax implications of principal forgiveness before an agreement is completed.